jpinedev/tech-writing-final/README.md

 ### Compilation

-The project comes with a Makefile that should work on Windows, Mac, and Linux.
+The project comes with a Makefile that should work on Windows, Mac, and Linux/Unix.

+> **Note:**
+> *If you would like to compile your own binary with an older version of Python (^3.6), specify by setting the Makefile variable `PY=python3.X`.*

-#### For Mac and Linux users
+#### For Mac and Linux/Unix users

+Navigate to the project folder with the Makefile.
 The following `make` directive will compile the engine into a Python library (`mspj_engine.so`):

 ```sh
 make pybind